 The following recognized campus religious organizations participate in providing a variety of programming for VSU students.
-They are: the Adventist Student Center-Seventh Day Adventist Church, the Baptist Student Center, Believers-Out-Uniting-Testimonies-In-Truth, Campus Outreach, the Christian Student Center-Church of Christ, Evangelistic Outreach Ministries, the Jewish Student Union-Temple Israel, the Newman Center- St. John the Evangelist Catholic Church, the Presbyterian Student Center- First Presbyterian Church, the United Methodist Student Center (Wesley Foundation).
+They are: the Adventist Christian Fellowship-Seventh Day Adventist Church, the Baptist Student Center, Believers Out Uniting Testimonies In Truth, Campus Outreach, the Christian Student Center-Church of Christ, Evangelistic Outreach Ministries, the Newman Center-St. John the Evangelist Catholic Church, the Presbyterian Student Center-First Presbyterian Church, the United Methodist Student Center, Fellowship of Christian Athletes, Team Jesus, and the Canterbury Club-Christ Episcopal Church.